Mortal/csaudk-submitj/tasks/kshort/README.md

 Short shortest paths
 ====================

-**Here be dragons!
-This exercise description is not yet ready for FADS 2017!**

 **Task ID: `"kshort"`**

 In the year 2050, all islands in Denmark are connected by toll bridges.